bbkbarbar/IoT-thermostat_Project/NodeMcu_IoT_Thermostat_DHT11_with_SerialOut/README.md

 TODO list:
+   - Use "automatic go-back" -function in /set endpoints
    - Create average value calculation(s) for KaaIoT update
    - Use "isnan()" -function
    - ~~Create recursive function for getCurrentPhaseState() with retryCount~~✓